About the Key Executive Leadership MPA

 Using executive education models, the Key Executive Leadership MPA prepares public servants to become more effective organizational leaders.
 Begun in 1975, the Key Executive Leadership Program is a graduate course of study in the skills, knowledge, and values needed by top-level public executives and offers participants the perspectives and competencies necessary for effective performance in high level executive work.
 The curriculum includes the major activity areas used in certifying candidates for career positions in the Senior Executive Service.
 Classes are held on selected Fridays and weekends.
 Participants continue to work at their jobs while completing their studies.

-Admission to the Key Executive Leadership MPA Program is competitive and restricted to those at the GS-12s or above) level or equivalent at a NGO, in the private sector, or have other leadership experience.
+Admission to the Key Executive Leadership MPA Program is competitive and restricted to those at the GS-12 (or above) rank or equivalent NGO or private sector leadership experience.
 The program is oriented to civilian personnel in the federal government, military or other uniformed personnel, state and local officials, and personnel in the nonprofit sector.

 With the expectation that graduates of the program will move from managerial to leadership roles within their organizations, the executive MPA curriculum encompasses the principal components of public service education: the leadership of public service organizations, the public policy and organizational environment, and the analysis of issues.